jonathanfleming135/Spotify-Lumos/README.md

 The Raspberry Pi has multiple jobs, only one of which is to send data to the Arduino.
 The Raspberry Pi also acts as a Spotify server, which allows it to connect to devices on the same network that have the Spotify application.
 This also allows it to play music on a speaker connected through its AUX port.
 This is done using [Raspotify](https://dtcooper.github.io/raspotify).

-Furthermore, the Raspberry Pi is responsible for making requests to Spotify web API's to get info about the user's currently playing song.
+Furthermore, the Raspberry Pi is responsible for making requests to Spotify web API's to get info about the user's current playing song.
 From this data, the Raspberry Pi creates patterns to light up the LEDs in a way that "visualizes" the music.
-This is done in python is still a work in progress.
+This is done in python and is still a work in progress.